FSU Instructors: Prepare for Test Administration

 These instructions assume you have already scheduled your exams with us.

 Make sure that you, your students, and your exams are ready for your upcoming testing window.

 Two weeks before the exam:

 In addition to suggested syllabus language that provides important informational links and course exam policies, add a link for your main campus students to our signup tool in your course site or otherwise provide it to students so they can register for scheduled exam slots.
-Registration opens two weeks before the exam window.
+Exam registration appointments normally become available by close of business on the Monday two weeks prior to the exam's start date.
 Along with the link, include test dates, seating time windows, and the testing center location.
 For your remote students, remind them to make testing arrangements with their designated proctor.